Noise Level: Moderate

 Liquor: Full bar service with good selection of low end reasonably priced Italian wines and specialty cocktails.

-Brioso Ristorante, isone of two Dimaggio family restaurants in Marlboro owned and operated by the Dimaggio brother's; Raffaele , Pietro, and Calogero.
-The newer of the two restaurants, L'Antica Trattoria, is located five minutes north on Route 9.
+Brioso Ristorante, owned and operated by the Dimaggio brother's; Raffaele , Pietro, and Calogero.

-Brioso Ristorante, is the larger of the two with a rustic, yet upscale Italian country ambiance and a full service bar.
+Brioso Ristorante, is a rustic, yet upscale Italian country ambiance with a full service bar.

 Brioso Ristorante, is located in a free standing, two story building.
 The restaurant occupies the 1st floor.
 There are three dining rooms plus the bar area with high-top tables.
 The two main dining rooms are attractively done up with stone and earth tone stucco walls, and large tiled flooring.
 The two dining areas are separated by a high partitioned stone wall with embedded wine racks.
 The third dining area, off to the left as you enter, is very large and is used mostly for banquets and private parties

-Brioso Ristorante offers a menu with most of the traditional Italian dishes, a some creative daily specials.
+Brioso Ristorante offers a menu of mostly traditional Italian dishes, with occasional creative daily specials.
 Home made pasta and gluten free options are available

-The wait staffs that are knowledgeable, experienced, and attentive--- though low on energy
+The wait staff is knowledgeable, experienced, and attentive--- though low on energy.

 Brioso Ristorante offers full bar service with a large attractive bar.
 They offer a wine list of low end, reasonably priced wines, most are Italian wines with just a few choices of USA - California wines